 - For insomnia:

-It is very important that your doctor check your progress at regular visits to make sure triazolam is working properly.
-Blood tests may be needed to check for any unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure triazolam is working properly and to check for any unwanted effects.

 Using triazolam while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Triazolam may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop taking triazolam and call your doctor right away if you have itching, hives, hoarseness, nausea or vomiting, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth or throat while you are using triazolam.
+Triazolam may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have itching, hives, hoarseness, nausea or vomiting, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth or throat while you are using triazolam.

-triazolam may cause some people, especially older persons, to become drowsy, dizzy, or less alert than they are normally.
+Triazolam may cause some people, especially older persons, to become drowsy, dizzy, or less alert than they are normally, which may lead to falls.
 Even though triazolam is taken at bedtime, it may cause some people to feel drowsy or less alert the next morning.
-Make sure you know how you react to triazolam before you drive, use machines, or do anything else that could be dangerous if you are dizzy, not alert, or not able to think or see well.
+Do not drive or do anything else that could be dangerous until you know how triazolam affects you.

-Do not stop taking triazolam without checking with your doctor first.
+Do not stop using triazolam without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, such as convulsions (seizures), stomach or muscle cramps, sweating, tremors, vomiting, or unusual behavior.
+This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, including seizures, stomach or muscle cramps, sweating, tremors, vomiting, or unusual behavior.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.